Super Bowl 55 Food Recipes: How To Not Screw up the Buffalo Chicken Dip

 While we can certainly argue about what is the top dip, that’s not the point of this article.

-I think we can all agree that buffalo chicken is amazing and, at the very least, owns real estate on the Mount Rushmore of dips.
-But the problem is that most people have been making it wrong, screwing up something so beautiful, like putting pineapple on pizza or listening to Dave Matthews on purpose.
+I think we can all agree that buffalo chicken dip is amazing and, at the very least, owns real estate on the Mount Rushmore of dips.
+But the problem is that most people have been making it wrong, screwing up something so beautiful, like putting pineapple on pizza or listening to John Mayer on purpose.

 The basic recipe for buffalo chicken dip is quite simple, and I mostly follow the one listed on bottles of Frank’s RedHot: